 HOLIDAY KITCHENS AT THE EPCOT INTERNATIONAL FESTIVAL OF THE HOLIDAYS

+Food is one of the best things about Disney World holiday events!
 Snack and sample holiday cuisine from around the world at global marketplaces Nov.
 19 through Dec.
 30. Enjoy roast turkey and tender pork loin at American Holiday Table, food and drinks from the Caribbean at Three Kings Feast Marketplace (open through Jan.
-5), carnitas tacos and horchata margaritas in Mexico — and so much more.
+5), carnitas tacos and horchata margaritas in Mexico and so much more.

 EPCOT CANDLELIGHT PROCESSIONAL

 One of the most joyful Disney World holiday events is the Epcot Candlelight Processional.
 This annual event pairs celebrity narrators with a full choir and 50-piece orchestra in a stirring retelling of the story of Christmas.
-It too begins the Friday after Thanksgiving and runs through Dec.
+It begins the Friday after Thanksgiving and runs through Dec.
 30. The show takes place three times each evening, and it does fill up.
-If you want guaranteed seating, purchase a Candlelight Processional Dining Package, which includes lunch and/or dinner and includes a 3-course meal or full buffet depending on the dining location.
+If you want guaranteed seating, purchase a Candlelight Processional Dining Package.
+This includes lunch and/or dinner and a 3-course meal or full buffet, depending on the dining location.